FAQs

 No.

 100% disabled veterans (total/permanent) may get a full exemption on their home and yard.
 Certain surviving spouses also qualify.
 An application signed by USDVA verifying disability rating must go to the local tax assessment office.
-More info & application here.
+More about State Property Tax Exemptions.

 Contact the Maryland Higher Education Commission.
 Scholarships include the Afghanistan and Iraq Conflicts Scholarship and the Edward T. Conroy Memorial Scholarship.
 Learn more here.

 No; USDVA provides a one-time burial allowance ($300–$2,000).
 Eligibility requirements apply.
-USDVA Burial Compensation Site
+Learn more at the USDVA Burial Compensation Site.

 DVMF has no workforce services.
-Contact your local American Job Center for the USDOL Veteran Program: contact your closest American Job Center and ask for an LVER.
+Contact your local American Job Center for the USDOL Veteran Program: contact your closest American Job Center - PDF and ask for an LVER.

 Contact the DVMF Communications, Outreach, and Advocacy Program at 410-260-3842 or 410-260-3840.